dustdustinthewind/IntralismQoLMod/README.md

 - The BPM tool uses colors for snaps (only for 1, 2, 3, 4, 6, 8, 12, 16 snaps, if you're using something else you're probably wrong)
 - Editor sets BPM automatically if "BPM" is in the description.
 (Doesn't work with multiple BPMs)
 - The current working BPM will be saved to the description.
-- Navigation improvements, better caret, finer zoom controls
+- Navigation improvements: better caret, finer zoom controls
 - The Discord RPC message for Editor will show the map you're working on
 - Audio Waveform should be more consistent and accurate, in exchange for being a little slower than it used to be.
 Press skip if you don't care for the waveform and its limitations.